Azure/Enterprise-Scale/eslzArm/README-AzureChina.md

                                 -Verbose

 # Create connectivity hub, using traditional hub & spoke in this example
+# Note: After you have executed the deployment step below, please check that these deployment names, $ESLZPrefix-hubspoke and EntScale-connectivityHubSub in your $ConnectivitySubscriptionId have succeeded.
+If you get this error "New-AzDeployment: An error occurred while sending the request." on the command line, just ignore it.
 Select-AzSubscription -SubscriptionId $ConnectivitySubscriptionId

 New-AzSubscriptionDeployment -Name "$($DeploymentName)-hubspoke" `